 *When shares are retired, the common stock and additional paid-in capital accounts are debited for the amounts recorded when the stock was originally issued.
 When Company A issued 10,000 shares at $5 per share, the following journal entries would’ve been made:

 **If the repurchase price is greater than the original issue price, as in our example, the difference is a debit to additional paid-in capital until its account balance reaches zero.

 Once additional paid-in capital reaches zero, the remaining amount is debited to retained earnings.
-Here, we were not given the relevant details on the balance in additional paid-in capital and, as a result, retained earnings was debited.
+Here, we were not given the relevant details on the balance in additional paid-in capital, and, as a result, retained earnings were debited.

 The opposite would be true if the repurchase price is lower than the original issue price.

 The constructive retirement method is used when it is assumed that the shares will not be reissued in the future.
 Under such a method, the journal entries for the repurchase and retirement of shares are conducted at the same time (i.e., only one set of journal entries are required).
 If we reuse the same example as above, the journal entries would be as follows: